sthaB-kash/sthaB-kash/README.md

 <br/>

 <p>I am a Software Developer from Nepal and currently working as a Full Stack Developer.
-Despite working in the frontend, I am very much enthusiastic about backtend technologies.
-My expertise includes Ruby, Ruby on Rails, Python, Django, Flask, JavaScript, React.js, MySQL, Postgresql.
-Additionally, I like to contribute to the open source community and have several published libraries and add-ons.</p>
+Despite working in the frontend, I am very much enthusiastic about backtend technologies.</p>

 <br/>